 Sponsors & Exhibitors

-The World Congresses on Endometriosis (WCE) are made possible because of our longstanding partnerships with sponsors and exhibitors.
+The World Congresses on Endometriosis (WCE) are made possible because of our longstanding partnerships with sponsors, exhibitors, and collaborators.
 The World Endometriosis Society (WES) is appreciative of this ongoing support and collaboration, which enables us to move the field of endometriosis and adenomyosis forward together.

-Sponsoring the 14th World Congress on Endometriosis will provide:
+Sponsoring the 14th World Congress on Endometriosis provides:

 - Outstanding access to the key international experts in the clinical management and scientific research of endometriosis, adenomyosis, and other uterine disorders